-Linnaeus tried to focus not on how these animals moved, or even the amount of hair they had, but on something indisputably similar between species.
+Linnaeus tried to focus not on how these animals moved or even the amount of hair they had but on something indisputably similar between species.

-Rather than setting humans apart as something other than animal, it placed us squarely among our other mammalian family members.
+Rather than setting humans apart as something other than animals, it placed us squarely among our other mammalian family members.
 This attitude paved the way for other scientists and naturalists, such as Charles Darwin, to take those similarities further and help our understanding of human evolution.

 Social Motive for Linnaeus’ Naming

-Linnaeus coined “homo sapiens,” meaning “man of wisdom” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.
+Linnaeus coined “homo sapiens,” meaning “man of wisdom,” in the same work as he coined “mammal,” One theory to explain this choice of name is that Linnaeus had other motives, particularly social ones.

 If you were stuck at home breastfeeding an infant, you couldn’t be out in society or wear the most fashionable clothing of the day.

-Wives of professional men such as lawyers sometimes helped run their business, and for them, it could be cheaper and easier to hire a wet nurse than to hire someone to help run the business while they themselves were nursing.
+Wives of professional men such as lawyers sometimes helped run their business, and for them, it could be cheaper and easier to hire a wet nurse than to hire someone to help run the business while they were nursing.